 If you are a SNAP food assistance or a Work First New Jersey cash assistance client, you are not required to attend your work activity, unless you want to and the program is operating.
 This includes people who are applying for Work First New Jersey General Assistance and are in a work activity for 28 days while their application is being reviewed.
 No penalty will be assessed to you if you do not attend your work activity.

 When you need to bring paperwork to the office, you can fax, mail or look for the drop box located at the front of the building near the customer entrance.

 You may complete an application on-line for most programs by clicking on the appropriate link below:

 PLEASE NOTE: during the Health Emergency the Agency will not be open to the public.
 If you come to our office to apply, you can complete a paper application and drop it in the mailbox provided at the front of the building.

 How to contact us to report changes: Report-Changes.pdf

 To Apply at Outreach

 The Bergen County Board of Social Services is altering its Outreach Schedule in response to the current Health Emergency.
-We remain committed to assisting individuals with access to applications for our programs and will be returning to our Outreach Sites when the threat has passed.
 If you wish to apply for our assistance programs, please follow the links above, or if you wish to have a paper application sent to you , please call 201-368-4200.